 Let's face it: we're busy.
 The surest way to guarantee the regular quality social interactions we all need is for them to be built into a recurring weekly schedule, and for everyone (children and adults alike) to be present and active the entire time.
 This is what a volunteer enrichment cooperative like CHESS can do for your family.

 What is required of co-op member families?

-Volunteering: We are an all-volunteer co-op, so we do ask all members to contribute in some way.
-Co-op member families must earn ___ volunteer points each semester.
+Volunteering: We are an all-volunteer co-op, so we do require all members to contribute in some way.
+Co-op member families must earn ___ service points each semester.
 For descriptions of service options, please refer to our Member Handbook.